facebook/react/packages/create-subscription/README.md

 ## Subscribing to a Promise

-Below is an example showing how `create-component-with-subscriptions` can be used with native Promises.
+Below is an example showing how `create-subscription` can be used with native Promises.

 **Note** that it an initial render value of `undefined` is unavoidable due to the fact that Promises provide no way to synchronously read their current value.